symfony/symfony-docs/messenger.rst

             arguments: ['@doctrine']

         # Step 2: an abstract definition that will call the factory with default
-        # arguments or the one provided in the middleware config
+        # arguments or the ones provided in the middleware config
         messenger.middleware.doctrine_transaction_middleware:
             class: Symfony\Bridge\Doctrine\Messenger\DoctrineTransactionMiddleware
             factory: ['@doctrine.orm.messenger.middleware_factory.transaction', 'createMiddleware']